otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 1. Initiator uploads a prekey.
 Responder replies, but the adversary intercepts and drops the message.
 The adversary compromises Initiator's prekey secret, and Initiator's identity secret key.
-The adversary can now retroactively decrypt the captured initial message. // TODO: responder first asks for this prekey?
+The adversary can now retroactively decrypt the captured initial message.

 2. Initiator and Responder complete an exchange and engage in a conversation.
 At some point, the adversary captures and drops some messages to (for example)